enielrodriguez/lenovo-conservation-mode-switcher/README.md

 <br>

 # Lenovo® Conservation Mode Switcher
 KDE Plasma widget to turn on/off the battery conservation mode in **compatible Lenovo® laptops**.
+If you have another desktop environment you can take a look at the [LenovoConsMode](https://github.com/MaksBal/LenovoConsMode) script.

 ## Install